castai/docs/docs/api/authentication.md

 ![](authentication/create-key-2.png)

 The reason API key value is visible at create time only is because we don't store the key in plain text on our system.
-For security reasons, Cast.AI "forgets" key value after giving it to you, and later is only able to verify if key is valid, but not to re-retrieve the value for you.
+For security reasons, CAST AI "forgets" key value after giving it to you, and later is only able to verify if key is valid, but not to re-retrieve the value for you.

 If you lose your key, the only solution is to create a new key.

-## Setting up Cast.AI Swagger
+## Setting up CAST AI Swagger

 You can test your key directly in our [API specification](specification.md).
 Visit <https://api.cast.ai/v1/spec/>, click "Authorize" and enter your key for `X-API-Key` field.